ivanm11/dataflytest/doc/www/markdown/views.md

-For simple pages (admin can edit text in some areas and update images) you don't need to create new views. `views/public.py` and `views/admin.py` already done everything for you:
+For simple pages (admin can edit text in some areas and update images) you don't need to create new views. `views/public.py` and `views/admin.py` already did everything for you:

 ```bash
   `/` => show `templates/home.html`